Azure/azure-c-shared-utility/devdoc/porting_guide.md

 2. Implement the required platform functions
 3. If necessary, implement the optional platform threading functions
 4. Identify your OS and device architecture
+5. If desired, implement custom Azure IoT logging for your device
-5. Implement the functions necessary for TLS communication
+6. Implement the functions necessary for TLS communication

 The following sections describe each step in detail.